 Snapping Local Pages: WebSnapperPro is not only for capturing pages from the Web.
-You can also capture a local HTML page by dragging an HTML file to the Drop Zone.
-The file will be added as a regular item to the queue
+You can also capture local HTML pages by dragging an HTML file to the camera icon in GUI.
+The file will be added to the Download queue as a regular item.

-Creating Multi-Page PDFs: You can also drag several PDF files to the Drop Zone and WebSnapperPro will create a single, multipage PDF file for you.
+Creating Multi-Page PDFs: You can also drag several PDF files to the camera and WebSnapperPro will create a single, multipage PDF file for you.

 Click on the "Link to DropBox" button.
 Your default browser will appear and you will see a webpage asking you to allow WebSnapperPro to access its own folder inside your DropBox.

 Depending on your browser, you might be asked "Do you want to allow this page to open WebSnapperPro"?

 It is important that you click "Allow" on this screen.

 You can confirm the integration was successful by checking the DropBox tab in WebSnapperPro Preferences.
 The button should now read "Unlink from DropBox".

 Now, if you select "DropBox" as your Destination in WebSnapperPro Preferences, your snapshots will appear under the folder Apps/WebSnapperPro.